igmhub/LaCE/docs/docs/emulatorPredictions.md

   - `sim_test`: Label of the test simulation to use for predictions
 - `emulator_params`: List of parameters used by the emulator
 - `average_over_z`: Whether to average P1D errors over redshift (true/false)
-- `save_path`: Path where to save the validation plot
+- `save_plot_path`: Path where to save the validation plot.
+If None, the plot is not saved.
+- `save_predictions_path`: Path where to save the predictions.
+If None, the predictions are not saved.